Continuous effort, not strength or intelligence is the key to unlocking our potential.

 - Building a Fitness Regime to Boost Your Energy

-There are of course no shortcuts here.
-It will take a lot of work.
+There are, of course, no shortcuts here.
+It will take an incredible amount of work.
 But if you’re ready to upgrade to Version 2.0, then let’s take a closer look at what’s required.

 Cultivating a Risk-Taker Mentality

 To maximize your full potential, you need to feel comfortable taking risks.

 Yes, life is uncertain.
 The choices we make don’t always pan out as expected.
 Sometimes we make choices, and things don’t play out in our favor.

 High achievers the world-over are where they are in life because they were willing to make tough decisions.
 Moreover, they took the risks that provided them with the opportunities to achieve their goals.